San Diego Backyard Putting Greens: Cost, Speed, Design, and Compliance

 Do I need a fringe?

 Yes if you want to chip and pitch.
-A 6–10′ fringe creates realistic approach and short‑game practice.
+A 6 to 10 foot fringe creates realistic approach and short-game practice.
+Without a fringe, you are limited to putting only, which reduces the value of the investment.

-The green itself is typically permit‑exempt.
-Permits can be triggered by retaining walls (≥3′ or surcharge), new hard‑wired electrical/lighting, grading above City/County thresholds, work in the public right‑of‑way (parkway/curb/drain tie‑ins, often with EMRA), or by being in overlay zones (Coastal/ESL/historic).
-We design to infiltrate on site to avoid ROW tie‑ins where possible.
+The green itself is typically permit-exempt.
+Permits can be triggered by retaining walls (3 feet or taller), new hard-wired electrical/lighting, grading above City thresholds, or work in the public right-of-way.
+We design to infiltrate on site to avoid ROW tie-ins where possible.
+We screen all permit requirements during the design phase.

-Brush monthly, top up infill annually if needed, and roll before events.
-We include a follow‑up speed tune.
+Brush monthly, top up infill annually as needed, and roll before events.
+Shade, debris, and heavy foot traffic can change speeds.
+We include a follow-up speed tune visit after the initial fiber relaxation period.